 An imaging study of the brain is indicated in patients suspected of having seizures.
 MRI is the preferred technique for brain imaging, and several MRI protocols have been developed to evaluate specifically for seizures.
 These protocols include special cuts and sequences that better evaluate parts of the brain that are most likely to be the sites of seizure onset, such as the temporal lobes.
 A CT scan may be used to evaluate the brain when there is a contraindication to performing a MRI.
-When a patient presents emergently, a CT scan may be appropriate if there is an abnormal neurological exam, history of head injury, or a focal seizure onset.8 Other types of neuroimaging studies-such as PET, SPECT, MEG, and fMRI-are used when evaluating a patient for epilepsy surgery.
+When a patient presents emergently, a CT scan may be appropriate if there is an abnormal neurological exam, history of head injury or a focal seizure onset.8 Other types of neuroimaging studies, such as PET, SPECT, MEG and functional MRI (fMRI) are various other tests that are used when evaluating a patient for epilepsy surgery.
 Details about MRI and other neuroimaging studies are discussed elsewhere in this text.